 First, note that tickets for the stairs are NOT sold online and are only available for in person purchase.
 So just purchase these on the day in person at the ticket booth.

 If you want to access the elevators, here are your options:

 - You can purchase tickets in person at the Eiffel Tower for use that day for the elevator.
 Just note that you’ll have to wait in the general non-priority elevator line which can be long, so I’d recommend visiting at non-peak hours if you want to take the elevators.

 - You can book a guided tour of the Eiffel Tower that includes timed entry tickets such as this tour or this tour.

-- You can booking a walking tour of Paris that includes either Eiffel Tower access or Eiffel Tower tickets such as this one or this one.
+- You can book a walking tour of Paris that includes either Eiffel Tower access or Eiffel Tower tickets such as this one or this one.

 - You can book dinner at Jules Verne which gives you private elevator access to the second floor of the Eiffel Tower (but not the summit).

 Should I get Tickets to the Second Floor or Summit?

 If you want to see the top floor and view from the very top, then you’ll want to book tickets that allow you to go to the summit (very top).

 But there is a great observation deck and views from the second floor and there are places to eat and get gifts on both the first and second floors.
 So you can save money by only purchasing a ticket to visit the second floor.